 In United States

-51% have this defect
+27% est. have this defect

 Look, I've been in this game for years.
 I've seen agencies waste time cold-calling businesses that don't need anything.
 But landscapers with not mobile-friendly?
 These are easy wins.

-Before/after photos sell your work better than any phone call — you need a gallery online
+Before/after photos sell your work better than any phone call.
+You need a gallery online

 Seasonal services like spring cleanup and fall leaves need online promotion to capture demand